 Histogram, basically distribute the data as bar graphs to see whether there exists an abnormality or not.
 By doing this, data may reveal the primal problematics clearly.

-Check Sheet, also known as Tally Sheet, helps to see the occurrence pattern of problem by marking checkpoints on tabular form.
-In some cases, it might even show the causes for problems.
+Check Sheet, also known as Tally Sheet, helps to see the occurrence pattern of the problem by marking checkpoints on the tabular form.
+In some cases, it might even show the causes of problems.

 Cause-Effect Diagram (also known as Ishikawa or fishbone diagram), focuses on understanding the root cause of the problem.
-First, problem is identified.
-Then a horizontal line is drawn where the other branches of possible roots of defect (machinery, labour, material, measurements, environment, methods) are created.
-Possible reasons for each branch are written under (For instance, problem can be emerged from machinery due to lack of maintenance).
+First, the problem is identified.
+Then a horizontal line is drawn where the other branches of possible roots of the defect (machinery, labor, material, measurements, environment, methods) are created.
+Possible reasons for each branch are written under (For instance, problems can be emerged from machinery due to lack of maintenance).
 This tool enables much more efficient brainstorming and is the most essential piece of QC.

 Pareto Chart, used to point out the most crucial factors that cause the problem.
 Named after Vilfredo Pareto, it tells us that 80% of problems are caused by 20% of primary factors referred as Vital Few while the rest is called Trivial Many.
 This instrument helps to set Vital few and Trivial many apart.

 Scatter Diagram, is used to check whether the data is positively or negatively correlated.
-All the data is scattered on a XY plot.
+All the data is scattered on an XY plot.